 Breathtakingly steep drop-offs enable anglers to target big blue water fish within ridiculously short distances from the shoreline.
-Whether it be trolling for pelagic species such as tuna, wahoo or sailfish, casting lures for the mighty giant trevally, or jigging for the iconic dogtooth tuna, it can mean just a two minute cruise from the launch ramp before it’s time to put the lures in the water.
-It’s big fish from small boats like you could have never imagined.
+Whether it be trolling for pelagic species such as tuna, wahoo or sailfish, casting lures for the mighty giant trevally, or jigging for the iconic dogtooth tuna, it can mean just a two minute cruise from the boat ramp before it’s time to put the lures in the water.

 From December through to April the monsoon, or swell season, can limit boat fishing opportunities.
 When conditions allow, trolling is the most productive and easiest way to catch yourself a fish.
 However, for the experienced angler the options are far greater.
 If it’s not the big fish you are after, you can drop a line from the jetty at Flying Fish Cove or one of the many spots along the cliff tops.
 Land based fishing is possible year round, though at its best during the swell season.
 Through the dry season, when the fish multiply in both size and numbers, there is nothing quite like catching a big fish on a jig or topwater lure.
 This is where the fishing experience on Christmas Island really excels.

 PO Box 411, Christmas Island 6798.
 Indian Ocean, Australia